The Niner Bikes Enduro

 Before entering, please note:

-– Enter in confidence as we will happily refund you on your race entry fee up until 18:00 on the 31st of July 2024.
+– Enter in confidence as we will happily refund you on your race entry fee up until 23:00 on Thursday the 31st of July 2025 (Strictly no refunds after that date).
 Please email s[email protected] with the riders name and category entered

 – Everyone entering the festival has to purchase a festival ticket to gain entry